The End of Innocence

 That was the end of innocence.
 The end of the happiest six years of my life.

 I kept the secret.
 We returned to Dullstroom.
 Bernie and John came for Christmas.
-One night, we were all at the Duck and Trout, and Jonathan was there with his parents.
+One night, we were all at The Poacher, and Jonathan was there with his parents who were visiting from Johannesburg.

 During the meal, Terry vanished.
 Bernie checked the toilets—nothing.
-I found her in the kitchen, sobbing in the arms of Stephen de Meyer, a lovely gay cook.
+I found her in the kitchen, sobbing in the arms of Stephen de Meyer, a lovely gay cook who was a good friend to everyone in the village.

 Nobody knew what was happening.
 I didn't explain.